 Our member based organization consists of a diverse group of talented, dedicated and career oriented women.
 The underlying commonality that ties us together is the desire to effect positive change for black women.
 Members of the Queen City Metropolitan Chapter are surrounded by a group of strong, progressive women, promoting a sisterly bond that provides support and guidance, both professionally and personally.

 We operate through a committee structure to address issues in the various areas of our agenda.
 Our standing committees are: Budget & Finance; Fundraising and Public Relations; Health; Membership and Professional Development; Political/Legislative; and Programs.

-Interest meetings will be October 28, 2018 and January 12, 2019.
+Interest meeting will be January 12, 2019.
 For more information, please see the below flyer:

 Women interested in becoming a member of the National Coalition of 100 Black Women, Inc., Queen City Metropolitan Chapter must complete the membership process to be considered.

 Membership application process will be open from December 1, 2018 to February 1, 2019.

 This Website is the sole property of the National Coalition of 100 Black Women, Queen City Metropolitan Chapter.